-107. In terms of section 25 (3) of the CET Act, public colleges are required to produce annual financial reports, and to comply with any reasonable additional reporting requirement established by the Minister.
-Moreover, section 42 of the Act requires the Director-General of DHET to produce an annual report on the quality of Technical and Vocational Education and Training in the country.
-This would include both public and private colleges which have been respectively declared or registered in terms of Act 16 of 2006.
-DHET must ensure that the core national set of service delivery indicators and reporting requirements developed with National Treasury in terms of the Public Finance Management Act, and partly applicable to the TVET college sector, are applied at the college level in order to advance an integrated quality monitoring system embracing financial and non-financial data.
+107. In terms of section 25 (3) of the CET Act, public TVET Colleges are required to produce annual financial reports, and to comply with any reasonable additional reporting requirement established by the Minister.
+Moreover, section 42 of the Act requires the Director-General of the DHET to produce an annual report on the quality of Technical and Vocational Education and Training in the country.
+This would include both Public and Private TVET Colleges which have been respectively declared or registered in terms of Act 16 of 2006.
+The DHET must ensure that the core national set of service delivery indicators and reporting requirements developed with National Treasury in terms of the Public Finance Management Act, and partly applicable to the TVET College sector, are applied at the college level in order to advance an integrated quality monitoring system embracing financial and non-financial data.

-The annual cycle of public resourcing
+The annual cycle and medium-term of public resourcing